mdombrov-33/loresmith/docs/ADVENTURE_MODE_DESIGN.md

     description TEXT,
     relationship_to_protagonist TEXT,
-    -- e.g., "Old friend from the Under-Market", "Reluctant ally"
+    -- e.g., "Old friend from the Under-Market", "Reluctant ally" relationship_level INT DEFAULT 0,
+    -- Affection/trust level: -100 (hostile) to +100 (devoted)
+    -- Changes based on story choices and shared experiences -- Does NOT apply to protagonist (they don't have self-relationship)

     -- Stats (copied from lore_pieces.details for protagonist) max_hp INT NOT NULL,